miguellacerda/drlnd-project1/Report.md

 ![alt text](final_scores.png)

 When epsilon decays at a faster rate and to a lower minimum value, the agent solves the environment significantly faster and obtains a much higher maximum average score over 2000 epsiodes.
-As before, the agent takes longer with prioritised experience replay and does not achieve a better a better average score.
+As before, the agent takes longer with prioritised experience replay and does not achieve a better average score.

 | DQN Variant         | Required Episodes   | Max Average Score   |
 | ------------------- | ------------------- | ------------------- |